Following a gluten-free diet doesn’t mean you have to sacrifice your travel plans. The key to travelling gluten free is planning.

-- Buy an eating out card for the appropriate language.
-These can be ordered from the office.
-They are available in fifteen languages and can be given to a waiter or chef to explain the Coeliac condition in their language.
-The cards provide information on the diet and a suggested menu that can be helpful in trying to communicate what you need.
+- Once you have decided on your destination buy an Eating Out Card in the appropriate language.
+These can be ordered online or by calling the office on 01 872 1471.
+Cards are available in fifteen languages and can be given to a waiter or chef to explain the Coeliac condition in their language.

 - Check with the airline you are flying with if they provide meals on your intended flight, and whether they can provide a gluten-free meal.
 This is usually only an option on long-haul flights.